greenbone/opensight-golang-libraries/README.md

 ## About

-The code maintained in this repository is used by the Greenbone OpenSight Backend Components using GoLang.
+The code maintained in this repository is used by the Greenbone OpenSight Backend Components written in GoLang.

 The following funtionalities are provided:
 * [configReader](pkg/configReader/README.md) - reads the configuration based on environment variables with predefined defaults
 * [dbcrypt](pkg/dbcrypt/README.md) - provides encryption / decryption for fields of entities persisted with GORM
 * [jobQueue](pkg/jobQueue/README.md) - a simple job queue
-* [openSearch](pkg/openSearch/README.md) - a client and extensions funcs to query openSearch suited for the query package
+* [openSearch](pkg/openSearch/README.md) - a client and extension functions to query openSearch - suited for the [query](pkg/query/README.md) package
-* [query](pkg/query/README.md) - provides basic selector and response objects, including filter, paging and sorting
+* [query](pkg/query/README.md) - provides basic selector and response objects for requests, including filter, paging and sorting
 * [slices](pkg/slices/README.md) - utility functions for slices
 * [testFolder](pkg/testFolder/README.md) - access to test data from the file system